codeoverflow-org/nodecg-io-docs/docs/samples/gsheets.md

     After entering it, click save.

-    _Note:_ If you don't see monaco on the right, try reloading the page.
     _Note:_ You can add multiple scopes if the googleapis instance is used for multiple bundles.

-6. Set the created googleapis service instance to the service dependency of the gsheets bundle.
+3. Set the created googleapis service instance to the service dependency of the gsheets bundle.

-    Select the gsheets bundle and the googleapis service in the left bottom menu and then select the service instance that should be used by the gsheets bundle (in this case the name of the previously created googleapis instance).
+   Select the gsheets bundle and the googleapis service in the left bottom menu.
+   Then select the service instance that should be used by the gsheets bundle (in this case the name of the previously created googleapis instance).

-7. Check the nodecg logs
+4. Check the NodeCG logs
    You should see an error or a success message that is hardcoded in `samples/gsheets/extension/index.ts`.